chaosdorf/docker-stacks/README.md

 $ docker stack deploy -c enabled/mete.yml mete
 ```

-Traefik publishes port 80 for application access and 8080 for [admin access](http://127.0.0.1:8080/dashboard/).
+Traefik publishes port 80 for application access and 443 for HTTPS.
+The Vagrantfile remaps this to 8080 and 4443.

 ## Notes